AmonCheruiyot/Weather-App/README.md

 ### Author : Amon Kiprotich April 9th 2024
 ****
 ## Project Description
 This Weather allows users to check the current weather conditions and forecasts for any city worldwide.
-The app will provide users with essential weather information such as temperature, humidity, wind speed, and weather conditions
+The app will provide users with essential weather information such as temperature, humidity, wind speed, and weather conditions.
+This project satisfies CRUD and it consumes a public API from openweathermap to display weather details.
 ******

 ## SCREENSHOTS